 The Mayan Spirit that lets you visit the underworld

 As a traditional Mayan spirit, it is used in religious ceremonies.
-In the Tzotzil Mayans language, Pox is the equivalent to "medicine" or "healing."
+In the Tzotzil Mayans language, pox is the equivalent of "medicine" or "healing."

 Indigenous communities used it to cure physical and spiritual problems.
-The high amount of alcohol combined with the burn was associated with healing from stomach pains and freeing from evil spirits.
+The high amount of alcohol combined with the burn was associated with healing from stomach pains and being free from evil spirits.

-The Mayas believed that the burning sensation after drinking Pox was caused by evil spirits leaving your body.
+The Mayas believed that the burning sensation after drinking the spirit was caused by evil spirits leaving your body.
 And the comforting warmth following the burn then would fill the void the evil spirits left behind.

 Because the Mayan spirit has been kept a secret for such a long time, many bartenders have become curious and begun experimenting with it.

-Today, you can find it in many bars across Mexico and some North American bars, as well.
+Today, you can find it in many bars across Mexico and some North American bars.

 Pox is an intriguing and unique spirit with an ancient history.
 The Mayan aguardiente still plays a significant part in Tzotzil Mayan culture, but it is also one of the new and upcoming Mexican spirits.